 Megan lived near Atlanta, about sixty miles from where she grew up and attended high school and college in a small town of five thousand.
 A computer programmer by trade, she worked her way up to a manager position at a small retail company.

-At age thirty-two, after one failed marriage, she had met Thomas.
+At age thirty-two, after one failed marriage, she met Thomas.
 He owned five greeting card shops that he managed when not flying a corporate jet for an air taxi company.
 The first time she saw him she was quite taken with his pilot uniform, and later, what was inside.
-Yes, he was a catch and she had caught him.
+Yes, he was a catch, and she had caught him.

 Megan’s family was middle class.
 They could only afford a small house, small even by the standards of her rural hometown.
 She always had a subconscious motivation to do well enough in life to be envied by her childhood peers.
 Purchasing her own well-furnished home in a nice neighborhood would be enough for most people, but there were things she wanted that were out of her reach.
-With Thomas she could reach them.
+With Thomas, she could reach them.
 She struggled at times to keep her love for him unclouded by peripheral motives.

 She was present less and less at her place of work, either calling in sick or working from home as much as her boss would tolerate.
-Thomas had recently mentioned the “m” word which meant that she would not have to deal with the boring tasks of programming code reviews and the childish needs and complaints of her staff for much longer.
+Thomas had recently mentioned the “m” word which meant that she would not have to deal with the boring tasks of programming code reviews and the childish needs and complaints of her staff much longer.
 The world of the great unwashed was becoming unbearable.
 While she had every confidence that the marriage would happen, it could not come soon enough.

 She would sometimes go with him except for the trips to Savannah where he was planning a new store and trying to hire staff.
 He had been working on it since they met and was making little progress in getting the store open.
 Either the proper locations were not available, had fallen through, or competitors had opened in nearby sites, forcing him to scrap plans and search for others.

-Megan tried to assist whenever she could, taking care of his petty things at home like bill paying, checking on his house, and keeping his bar stocked.
+Megan tried to assist whenever she could, taking care of his mundane things at home like bill paying, checking on his house, and keeping his bar stocked.
 One of the things she liked about Thomas was that even though he only mentioned it occasionally, the Savannah situation did not seem to affect him much.
-When he came home after those trips, he was usually tired, but not discouraged.
+When he came home after those trips, he was usually tired but not discouraged.

 One day a breakthrough occurred.
 Megan’s dreams were within reach.
 Coming home from a three-day absence, Thomas told her he wanted to spend more time with her and the only way that would happen was for them to move in together.
 Her heart leaped, and she threw her arms around him as tears filled her eyes.
 “Oh yes, yes, yes.”

 Thomas led her to the couch where he held both of her hands and told her they needed to plan some things.
-He explained that his house would probably be easier to sell than hers because of its location and he felt it was best that he move in with her.
+He explained that his house would probably be easier to sell than hers because of its location, and he felt it was best that he move in with her.
 She happily agreed.

 The next day, he left for a two-week assignment, flying to several cities for multiple clients.
 He would be unreachable most of the time.
 Megan suppressed her loneliness by picking out colors, ordering new drapes and carpet, and designing a bathroom makeover.
 One evening, while sitting on the floor amid wallpaper and tile samples, enjoying a glass of wine, the phone rang.
 She was so happy that Thomas was calling.